ethmimo/research/e-contracts/README.md

 ---

-An interim solution for Mimo would be using OrbitDB in combination with a concept I call e-contracts.
+An neat solution for Mimo would be using OrbitDB in combination with a concept I call e-contracts.
 The result is an identity system that allows for gasless, off-chain and fast updates to one's profile.

 ## What is OrbitDB?